Celtics rely on second-half surge to sweep 76ers | Sports-Games

 Celtics rely on second-half surge to sweep 76ers

 The Boston Celtics completed a four-game sweep of the Philadelphia 76ers in the first round of the Eastern Conference playoffs on Sunday afternoon, riding Kemba Walker's game-high 32 points and a 14-point run bridging the third and fourth quarters to a 110-106 victory at the Walt Disney World Complex near Orlando.
-The third-seeded Celtics will move on to the Eastern semifinals, where they will face either second-seeded Toronto or seventh-seeded Brooklyn.
+The third-seeded Celtics will move on to the Eastern semifinals, where they will face second-seeded Toronto, which also finished off a sweep of its first-round opponent, Brooklyn, on Sunday.

 The sixth-seeded 76ers got no closer than 10 after that until the final seconds.
 Walker's 32 points came on 8-for-15 shooting overall and 4-for-9 from 3-point range.
 The Celtics outscored the 76ers 36-27 on threes.